2022 Building Code update

 Water temperatures

 MBIE has amended Acceptable Solution G12/AS1 to lower the maximum hot water temperature delivered at the tap for most buildings from 55°C to 50°C. The amendments also include additional temperature control devices to give plumbers more ways to limit hot water temperatures.
 These changes do not apply to hot water used in kitchens or laundries, nor to the minimum temperature of hot water in a storage tank.
 The changes apply only to fixtures used for personal hygiene in new plumbing systems.
 Homeowners should not adjust these temperatures themselves as there are health risks associated with setting the temperatures incorrectly.
 This work should only be performed by a plumber.
-These amendments have a 12-month transition period to ending on 1 November 2024.
+These amendments had a 12-month transition period which ended on 1 November 2024.

 Protection of potable water